Interested in FedEx Ground Routes for Sale?

 FedEx Ground routes run Monday through Friday.
 Ground routes deliver primarily to commercial businesses and the packages tend to be heavier than residential packages and require larger trucks.
 Because deliveries occur to commercial locations, there is less seasonal variability in FedEx Ground routes and that can make planning your staff and resources simpler.

 Historically, contractors could purchase just FedEx Ground routes.
 That’s no longer the case.
-FedEx Ground routes are now only one side of the FedEx pick-up and delivery (P&D) operation and FedEx requires Independent Service Providers (ISPs) to hold both FedEx Ground routes and Home Delivery routes in a designated territory.
+FedEx Ground routes are now only one side of the FedEx Ground pick-up and delivery (P&D) operation and FedEx Ground requires Independent Service Providers (ISPs) to hold both FedEx Ground routes and Home Delivery routes in a designated territory.
 This is known as overlap.

-The FedEx home delivery routes deliver to residential households and operate Tuesday through Saturday.
+The FedEx Ground home delivery routes deliver to residential households and operate Tuesday through Saturday.
 These routes often have smaller to medium trucks and boxes.
 Additionally, you can expect high seasonal variability (with the holiday rush in November and December—known as Peak Season—accounting for a larger percentage of annual revenue).

-Although you may hear of some contractors who still hold only FedEx Ground routes, FedEx requires all contractors to complete the transition to ISP (and have overlap in their territories) by Summer 2020.
+Although you may hear of some contractors who still hold only FedEx Ground routes, FedEx Ground requires all contractors to complete the transition to ISP (and have overlap in their territories) by Summer 2020.

 Talk with our team of consultants!
-Our team has actual FedEx contracting experience in Home Delivery, Ground, and Linehaul.
+Our team has actual FedEx Ground contracting experience in Home Delivery, Ground, and Linehaul.
 We have experience across the United States managing a fleet of over 250 trucks and a staff of over 200 drivers.